-Michael LeVine is Pacific Senior Counsel for Oceana.
+Michael LeVine is Senior Arctic Fellow at Ocean Conservancy, based in Juneau, Alaska.
+Previously, LeVine was Pacific Senior Counsel for Oceana and, before that, an attorney with Earthjustice, both also in Juneau.
 He came to Juneau as a summer intern from Duke in 1999 and fell in love with Southeast Alaska.
 He moved back permanently in 2002 and still feels lucky every day to live, work, and raise his son among the mountains, waters, and people of Alaska.

-Michael relies on the background that he garnered as a joint-degree student in the Nicholas School and Duke Law School as he works to bridge the gap between science, law, and policy to help better inform decisions about our oceans.
+Michael relies extensively on the background that he garnered as a joint-degree student in the Nicholas School and Duke Law School as he works across jurisdictions and disciplines seeking to help better inform decisions about our oceans.

-Outside of work, Michael sits on the City and Borough of Juneau’s Planning Commission, was a member of Governor Bill Walker’s transition team, has been on the board of the local homeless shelter, and tries to get outside to hike, fish, hunt, and explore as much as he can.
+Outside of work, Michael is the Chair of the City and Borough of Juneau’s Planning Commission, was a member of Governor Bill Walker’s Climate Action for Alaska Leadership Team, coaches youth baseball, and tries to get outside to hike, fish, hunt, and explore as much as he can.